nodejs/wiki-archive/ES6-Modules-in-Node.md

 ### `How can node identify whether a file is a CJS module or an ES6 module?` why does it even need to do this?

-Can't the loader just support prepare module formats for the file and load it...

 Still unclear.

 Attempted questions on this: